Baron Michele Leone

-Michele Leone (June 8, 1909 – November 26, 1988), known by his ring name Baron Michele Leone, was an Italian professional wrestler.
+Michele Leone (June 8, 1909 – November 26, 1988), known by his ring name Baron Michele Leone, was an Italian-born professional wrestler.
 He was one of the biggest stars and most prominent heels of the early television era of wrestling and, in May 1952, was a part of professional wrestling's first $100,000 gate, when he faced Lou Thesz in a title vs. title bout.

 Early life

 Leone was born to parents Giovanni and Anna Leone in Pettorano sul Gizio, in the Abruzzo region of Italy; the same home region as fellow professional wrestler Bruno Sammartino.

 Though his parents disapproved, Michele began wrestling at a young age.
 According to Leone he was champion of his area by age 14.
 Any money he earned in his initial wrestling endeavours were reinvested into wrestling lessons.
 Little is known of his early wrestling career.
 He reportedly became moderately well known on the European circuit and once visited South America to wrestle.